 As you can see, composting can be easy, once you find the most suitable way for you.

 After you know a few basic things, you simply need to choose your preferred method and then to do some preparation.

-Finally, if you really want to start living less wasteful, composting is especially important.
+Finally, if your aim is to start living less wasteful, composting is quite important step.

 Let me know in the comments which one is your type of composting and if you have any questions!